Sola scriptura: Sufficiency

 Lutheranism teaches that the Bible contains everything that one needs to know in order to obtain salvation and to live a Christian life.
-There are no deficiencies in scripture that need to be filled with by tradition, pronouncements of the Pope, new revelations, or present-day development of doctrine.
+In this view, there are no deficiencies in scripture which need to be filled by tradition, pronouncements of the Pope, new revelations, or present-day development of doctrine.

-Characteristics in the Reformed faith
+Reformed faith (Calvinism)

 Sola scriptura in the Reformed faith possesses the same characteristics to those of Lutheranism: inspiration, authority, clarity, efficacy, and sufficiency.

 Article 3 of the Belgic Confession, a Reformed confessional of faith, teaches the divine inspiration of Scripture, "We confess that this Word of God was not sent nor delivered by the will of man, but that holy men of God spake as they were moved by the Holy Ghost, as the apostle Peter saith."

 Article 7 teaches the sole infallibility or unique authority of Scripture, "Neither do we consider of equal value any writing of men, however holy these men may have been, with those divine Scriptures; nor ought we to consider custom, or the great multitude, or antiquity, or succession of times and persons, or councils, decrees or statutes, as of equal value with the truth of God".

 Chapter 1.7 of Westminster Confession of Faith, another authoritative Reformed confession, speaks of the use of "ordinary means" (such as turning to pastors and teachers) for reaching an understanding of what is contained in scripture and what is necessary to know, while still espousing the doctrine of the clarity or perspicuity of Scripture; "All things in Scripture are not alike plain in themselves, nor alike clear unto all, yet those things which are necessary to be known, believed, and observed for salvation, are so clearly propounded, and opened in some place of Scripture or other, that not only the learned, but the unlearned, in a due use of the ordinary means, may attain unto a sufficient understanding of them".

 In the same chapter, "efficacy" is ascribed to the doctrine of Scripture.

 The sufficiency of Scripture is also taught in Article 7 of the Belgic Confession, "We believe that those Holy Scriptures fully contain the will of God, and that whatsoever man ought to believe unto salvation is sufficiently taught therein."

+Nuda scriptura (Fundamentalist Evangelicals, etc.)

+The view that scripture is the only rule of faith to the total exclusion of all other sources, even non-infallible or less authoritative ones such as historical or patristic evidence.
+(Sometimes called solo scriptura.)

+Sola scriptura does not teach that the Bible is the only book that matters, and all other books would be worthless.